mtakeshi1/mazechallenge/README.md

 # libgdx-template
-A template project ready to use libgdx
+A template project ready to use libgdx with maven